Laamy/LightDocumentats/README.md

 Also this isn't perfect but it should avoid any crashes it can detect before properly executing code Chances of crashing is near 0 but not perfect the rest of crash preventing relies on you properly programming (doing checks before an action)

+# Update/release schedule

+Every 7 days the LightAPI will update